Maryna-Skrypnyk/project-Filmoteka/README.md

 - [**Front-end developer**: Władysław Reginiewicz ](https://github.com/Trevoule).

 ## My contribution to the project:
-- Basic markup in index.html.
+- Responsible for section My Library,
-- Create project structure and parcels for components.
+- Responsible for section Header.
-- slider with trailers.
-- footer with our team modal.
+- Coordination of team tasks.
-- scroll-up button.

 :computer: **Our goal** was to make a site that matches the layout, and also fulfills all the tasks set from the technical assignment.
 The main purpose of the site is to display popular films of the week, search for a specific film, as well as organize a user library to manage movie lists.